evandocarmo/guess-the-word/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## server
-Run 'npm start' to compile and run the websockets on localhost:3500.
+Run `npm start` to compile and run the websockets on `localhost:3500`.